 5. Getting the tube places when you can walk quicker

-3. Not buying a visitor oyster
+3. Not buying an oyster card or using contactless

 2. Not experiencing the independent foodie gems & going to too many tourist traps.

-One thing that really annoys me is when people go on holiday and eat and drink at ‘chain’ places they could easily eat at at home.
+One thing that really annoys me is when people go on holiday and eat and drink at ‘chain’ places they could easily eat at home.
 What’s the point of travelling if you’re not going to experience the culture of the city you’re in. right?
-For example you could go to Starbucks for a coffee or instead you could try Monmouth Coffee, a cute, independent London based coffee house.
+For example, you could go to Starbucks for a coffee or instead you could try Monmouth Coffee, a cute, independent London based coffee house.
 Another example would be rather than going to Pizza Hut try somewhere like Franco Manca who are an artisan pizza joint that is not just tasty by really affordable too.

 1. Not using the buses as your personal (& free tour guide)

-You could do an expensive ‘hop on, hop off’ bus tour or you could ride a regular London bus that will take you around the major sights in London and costs just £1.50 a ride or £4.50 for the whole day of unlimited travel.
+You could do an expensive ‘hop-on, hop-off’ bus tour or you could ride a regular London bus that will take you around the major sights in London and costs just £1.50 a ride or £4.50 for the whole day of unlimited travel.
 Here are some suggestions of routes to take to experience the iconic sights on London.

 Wait!
 Before you go…